 (2) Notwithstanding (1) above, in the Upper Albion Basin Protection Overlay Zone, no dwelling unit, structure, improvement or appurtenance shall be constructed, raised or established, within one hundred feet (100’) from the high water line of any Waterway nor within twenty feet (20’) from the Top of Bank as determined by the building official

-(3) Notwithstanding (1) and (2) above, Structures which are not Buildings and are for Commercial Recreation ski area operation or campground operations, such as lift towers, signs, avalanche control devices, snowmaking equipment, picnic tables and fire pits, are exempt from these setbacks so long as and only if, such structures comply with requirements of the regulatory bodies having jurisdiction, including US Forest Service , US Army Corp Engineers, Salt Lake Valley Health Department and the Salt Lake City Division of Public Utilities.
+(3) Notwithstanding (1) and (2) above, on US Forest Service property, Structures which are not Buildings and are for Commercial Recreation ski area operation or campground operations, such as lift towers, signs, avalanche control devices, snowmaking equipment, picnic tables and fire pits, are exempt from these setbacks so long as and only if, such structures comply with requirements of the regulatory bodies having jurisdiction, including US Forest Service , US Army Corp Engineers, State Engineer’s Office, Utah Division of Water Rights, Salt Lake Valley Health Department and the Salt Lake City Division of Public Utilities and such approval if required by the regulatory bodies having jurisdiction shall be submitted to the Building Official .

 (4) The approved site plan shall depict the Waterway and Top of Bank setbacks and also indicate the extent and specific design of the proposed method of control of erosion during and after construction activities.
 The complete, approved erosion control system shall be installed and approved by the building official prior to commencement of any construction activities on any site.